 Key Takeaways

 - Consistent surfaces, minimal textures, and grouped items create calm anchors for quicker decisions.
+It’s like having less junk mail in your visual inbox.

 Understanding Clutter Through Perception and Priority